-The TCEQ has a commitment to employing a qualified and diverse workforce.
+TCEQ has a commitment to employing a qualified and diverse workforce.
 The recruitment program maintains a strong diversity focus and is committed to building a quality workforce.
 Recruitment events are regularly planned to target qualified ethnic minority and female candidates.
 The increased recruitment efforts necessitate a continued presence at events, while operating within limited agency resources.

-The TCEQ will continue to analyze hiring practices and determine opportunities for enhanced workforce diversity through usage of the Express Hire Program at diversity-focused events and predominantly minority colleges and universities.
+TCEQ will continue to analyze hiring practices and determine opportunities for enhanced workforce diversity through usage of the Express Hire Program at diversity-focused events and predominantly minority colleges and universities.
 This program allows hiring supervisors to identify and hire qualified applicants for job vacancies on the spot at recruiting events.
 A final review of the applicant's qualifications, along with other hiring requirements, is conducted later.

 Hiring supervisors also have the benefit of utilizing the agency's Transitions Hiring Program, which provides a diverse applicant pool to expedite hiring for entry-level positions requiring a degree.
 Recruiters actively recruit at colleges and universities and at professional events throughout the state.
 Hiring supervisors have access to a pool of graduating or recently graduated college students from diverse backgrounds for professional entry-level positions.
+Further, HRSS launched the Engineer Hiring Program, designed to provide a continuous applicant pool of licensed engineers.